ComposableFi/composable/frame/mosaic/README.md

 ### Decaying Penalty

-At moment N, the Relayer has a maximum budget budget.
-Minting a token adds a penalty penalty to the Relayer.
+At moment N, the Relayer has a maximum budget.
+Minting a token adds a penalty to the Relayer.
 The penalty decreases each block according to decay function decayer, which depends on the penalty, `current_block`, and `last_decay_block`.
 The current maximum amount that the Relayer can mint is given by `budget - decayer(penalty, current_block, last_decay_block)`.
 The new